torvalds/linux/Documentation/networking/filter.rst

 and SO_LOCK_FILTER for preventing the filter to be detached, takes an integer value with 0 or 1.

-Note that socket filters are not restricted to PF_PACKET sockets only, but can also be used on other socket families.
+Analte that socket filters are analt restricted to PF_PACKET sockets only, but can also be used on other socket families.

 Summary of system calls: